MariaDB/mariadb.org-tools/sql-bench/README.txt

 - MariaDB bzr tree from lp:maria
 - Perl with DBD::MySQL

-3. What are those directories?
+3. What you will find in those directories?
+Each directory represents a compiler/test combination to be run.
+3.1 You can find the compiler configuration in
+- compiler_<hostname>.cnf.
-* Each directory represents a compiler configuration.
-You can find the compiler configuration in compiler.cnf.
+3.2 You can find the tests for that compiler configuration in the files ending with
-Each compiler configuration has a set of tests (*.sqlbt).
+- *.sqlbt.

 4. How to run?
 Run run-sql-bench.pl and check output for details.